 - Sizes are not standardized.
 So, make sure you check the manufacturer’s sizing chart and measure your dog each time before you purchase.
 And remember, harnesses that are too loose are not escape-proof!

 - Only put on the harness when your dog is standing.
-Keep in mind that dogs’ chest circumference is bigger while they are sitting, hence why only tighten the harness when they stand up.
+Keep in mind that dogs’ chest circumference is larger while sitting.
+Therefore, it is crucial to tighten the harness only when they stand up.
 Otherwise, your dog will have enough room to break out.

 - Test run.
-If your dog is new to wearing the harness, then you should get them to put it on and walk around in the house or the yard first.
-The intention here is to get them used to it and to make sure it functions properly.
+If your dog is new to wearing a harness, then you should get them to put it on and walk around in the house or the yard first.
+The intention here is to get them used to it and to make sure the harness functions correctly.